 The conceptual framework reflects the shared vision for preparing quality educators.
-The overall goal of the College of Education at Virginia State University, given its underlying vision, mission, and philosophy, is to facilitate the development of reflective practitioners who create positive learning environments for all students.
-This goal undergirds the development of successful candidates who are competent, caring, and effective.
+The overall goal of the College of Education at Virginia State University, given its underlying vision, mission, and philosophy, is to facilitate the development of reflective practitioners who analyzes the emotions, experiences, and actions of others to create an unbiased learning environment, and serve as advocates for educational justice for all.
+This goal undergirds the development of successful candidates who are competent, caring, and culturally-responsive.
 Through reflective inquiry, candidates use professional knowledge to enhance learning for all students.
-The following definitions are the foundation of the unit's candidate proficiencies at the initial and advanced levels: